tacocat820/baa/README.md

 Sadly, we can't and won't change it.
 I apologize for the inconvinience.

 # What is this?!
-This is a Datapack and a Resource Pack combination to enchance your traditional experience of a popular game called "Minecraft".
+This is a Datapack and a Resource Pack combination to enchance the traditional experience of a popular Videogame called "Minecraft".
 It adds a lot of new essential features so useful the "Mojang" team should consider about implimenting inside of their project.

 # Installation